zhivkopetrov/A_star_search/README.md

 libsdl2-image-mixer;
 cmake;

 1) To auto-generate na GNU makefile step inside the build directory and run "cmake .." in the terminal; The cmake should generate a GNU makefile.
 2) After generation is complete run "make";
 3) When compilation has completed run the binary with "./game";

 TODOs:
- - Apply opacity in the MeniMoveAnimator
  - Try to change the AStar algorithm with the one with std::priority_queue<>